bytebase/bytebase.com-old/content/blog/restoring-a-mysql-database-to-a-point-in-time.md

 Now, the point-in-time recovery for the database is done.
 The result says that the database “db_pitr_example” has performed point-in-time recovery successfully.
 ![result](/static/blog/restoring-a-mysql-database-to-a-point-in-time/result.webp)

 Let’s verify tables in the database “db_pitr_example”.
-The deleted table “tb_pitr_two” is back again.
+The deleted table “pitr_two” is back again.
 ![verify](/static/blog/restoring-a-mysql-database-to-a-point-in-time/verify.webp)

 ## Learn more